 Will The Conrad be used for other events and activities besides classical music performances?

 Absolutely.
-With top of the line sound, lighting, and cinema capabilities, The Conrad will be an ideal location for film, dance, conferences, lecture, jazz, cabaret, and a broad array of popular music.
+With top of the line sound, lighting, and cinema capabilities, The Conrad will be an ideal location for film, dance, conferences, lectures, jazz, cabaret, and a broad array of popular music.

 Will La Jolla Music Society present performances around San Diego or only at The Conrad?

-La Jolla Music Society will continue to present concerts throughout San Diego at various venues including; Jacobs Music Center – Copley Symphony Hall, Balboa Theatre, Civic Theatre and Spreckels Theatre, downtown, and we may even discover alternative venues to showcase new genres not currently presented by La Jolla Music Society.
+La Jolla Music Society will continue to present concerts throughout San Diego at various venues including; Jacobs Music Center – Copley Symphony Hall, Balboa Theatre, Civic Theatre, and Spreckels Theatre, and we may even discover alternative venues to showcase new genres not currently presented by La Jolla Music Society.

 When will The Conrad open?

 Construction of the new performing arts center began in February of 2017.
-The construction is expected it to be complete in the fall of 2018, with the first public performance in The Conrad in early 2019.
+The construction is expected to be complete in the fall of 2018, with the first public performance in The Conrad in April 2019.

 How does the audience capacity at The Conrad differ from MCASD Sherwood Auditorium?